 The 14-day free trial is a nice touch and the fact documents are displayed in searches allows you to work fast.
 The monthly fee is a flat rate of $9.99 making it very competitive.
 Just don't expect DNA testing or a fancy app with this option.

-- Read the review: Archives
+- Read our Archives review

 Best for Irish and British records